vabarbosa/CS239---Quantum-Programming/attiano/grover_readme.txt

 	Calc_lim: calculates how many iterations (k) of grovers algorithm should be ran to ensure it returns the correct value for a given number of qubits, and the number of inputs x that evaluate to 1
 	Grover: runs grovers algorithim k times on the input oracle pyquil gate defintion z_f that corresponds to the oracle function f

+Simple-use case example:

+from grover import run_grover
+result, compile_time, compute_time = run_grover(f)

+#(assumes you have an oracle function f that has each bit as a different argument to f from LSB to MSB)
+#(e.g. f(a,b,c) a is LSB c is MSB)

+Advanced:
 To run grover(z0,zf,n,a) you need to input the corresponding gate definition for z0 and zf for n qubits, the number of qubits, and the number of inputs that evaluate to 1. grover() then returns the bit string |x> that corresponds to an input x that evaluates 1.
 	This can be proven by the proof of grovers algorithm that applying G = -(H^n)zo(H^n)zf k times where k is proportional to the sqrt(2^n) sets the state of the qubits to match x with overwhelming probability.